dWanderingSoul/Dream-Vacation-App/README.md

 ### 🚀 Conclusion

-By following this process, I successfully deployed the Dream Vacation App on AWS EC2, using ClickOps for infrastructure setup and my CI/CD pipeline for automated deployment.
-Both the frontend and backend are now publicly accessible and running smoothly.
+By following this process, I successfully deployed the Dream Vacation App on AWS EC2 using Terraform and a CI/CD pipeline.
+Both frontend and backend services are publicly accessible, containerized, and monitored via CloudWatch.

 #### 🌟 Key Learnings
 This project gave me valuable hands-on experience in:

- - Building AWS networking from scratch (VPCs, subnets, internet gateways, route tables).
+- Provisioned AWS networking (VPC, subnet, IGW, route tables)

- - Launching and configuring EC2 instances for containerized applications.
+- Launched and configured EC2 for containerized apps

- - Deploying a full-stack app with Docker & Docker Compose.
+- Deployed full-stack app with Docker & Docker Compose

- - Extending a CI/CD pipeline to automate remote deployments into AWS.
+- Automated deployments via CI/CD pipelines

- - Troubleshooting security group configurations and port-binding issues.
+- Configured CloudWatch for monitoring and alerts

-Overall, this was a highly practical DevOps and cloud deployment exercise that strengthened my understanding of end-to-end infrastructure, deployment automation, and application delivery on AWS.
+This project strengthened my understanding of end-to-end cloud deployment, infrastructure as code, automation and monitoring in a practical DevOps workflow.